Action Item (as stated with DEI strategic plan launch in 2016)

 The university will expand Rackham’s Faculty Allies for Diversity program, in which designated faculty allies work within their respective units to serve as graduate student support contacts on DEI issues.
-As of December 2017, there were 89 faculty allies representing 81 Rackham departments and programs.
+In December 2017, there were 89 faculty allies, representing 81 Rackham departments and programs.
 The future goal is for every Rackham program to designate a faculty ally and include that ally in its DEI efforts around graduate education.

 Responsibility: Rackham Graduate School